dmortell/eos/README.md

 Open a terminal window and navigate to or create a root directory for your web app
 ```
+%AppData%\npm\firebase --version
 firebase login
 firebase init
 ```

+If you get a 'firebase' is not recognized error, add the path to NPM to your environment variables as follows:
+1. Hit Windows key and type 'env' to open System properties
+2. Click Environment Variables
+3. Edit the Path variable to make sure `%AppData%\npm` is in the list
+4. Close the System Properties windows and open a new command prompt or terminal then type `path` to check the path, and `firebase --version` to check firebase runs

 When you are ready to deploy your web app